kvgarnet/Proj5_capstone/README.md

 ```bash
 $ pip install -r requirements.txt
 ```
-3. Change database config so it can connect to your local postgres database
+3. Change database config so it can connect to your local postgres database.
-- Open `config.py`
-- Update based on your configuration
+Update based on your configuration like:
  ```python
 db_name="capstone"
 db_user='postgres'